You can save thousands on life’s major financial purchases with a positive credit score.

 By requiring that it be automated and by limiting the information that could be included in a credit report, the Fair Credit Reporting Act ended the practice of collecting unrelated personal information about a person such as marital status, sexual orientation and behavioral habits as part of a credit file.
 Now, with all credit actions being reported in the same way and with the same information to agencies, there was less a chance of abuse by institutions.
 However, this very process of automation opened the door to a whole new kind of abuse that has become prevalent today – identity theft.

-How Accessible Is Your Credit Inform?
+How Accessible Is Your Credit Information?

 Over 7% of all Americans will have their identity stolen this year.
 That is about 15 million people each year who wind up with surprise charges of an average of $3,500.
 Could you afford that?
 Identity theft is one of the fastest growing forms of crime, the identity theft statistics reported each year just paint an uglier and uglier picture.